A guide to intrapreneurship

 Let's finish this section with an example that will speak to everyone: coffee!
 Nestlé has created the Nestlé’s InGenius Intrapreneurs program in order to unleash the creativity of its employees.
 Thanks to this program, Davide Costello became an intrapreneur.
 He noted that most of Nespresso consumers were running out of pods before buying their next stock.
 So he decided to develop a new offer to give consumers the opportunity to receive their refill within two hours.
 Above all, he developed a green way to do so by deciding that deliveries should happen via bicycle.
 In eight weeks, he developed the Nestlé’s Fast & Green service.

-Intrapreneurship is not a specific position inside a company, it is a state of mind, a different way to work but you won't become an intrapreneur all by yourself.
-You need support from your company.
+Intrapreneurship is not a specific position inside a company; it's a state of mind.
+Still, you won't become an intrapreneur all by yourself.
+You need support from the top management.
 You need managers who understand what intrapreneurship is and get the big picture of how the company can benefit from it.
-According to Deloitte:

 Building an intrapreneurial culture is not about "creating" intrapreneurs - they already exist within organizations, they just need to be discovered and encouraged.